 For her undergraduate degree, Lindsey went to the University of Vermont on a full athletic scholarship to play Division 1 soccer.
 After injuries forced her to medically retire from the game, she turned her focus to scholarship and advocacy.
 Lindsey transformed her passion for the beautiful game into a disciplined pursuit of sociology's unique vocational power to speak truth, heal wounds, and inspire calls to action.

 At Boston College, Lindsey became an apprentice of the work of Juliet Schor and served as one of her research assistants as part of the MacArthur Foundation's Connected Learning Research Network.
 She also taught, co-taught, and worked as a teaching assistant for various courses in the Sociology and Education departments.
 In 2015, she was awarded the Donald White teaching award.
 During Lindsey's enrollment at Boston College, she continued to work outside of her department responsibilities and was fortunate to meet two independent scholars who helped her to imagine a career beyond the academy.
 With one foot in the academy and the other seeking new opportunities, she created a unique PhD process that captured the rigor of academia and the creativity of entrepreneurial work.
 As part of her dissertation fieldwork, Lindsey met many entrepreneurs and picked up entrepreneurial skills herself.
-Now, as a military spouse, she's using those skills to launch her own career as an independent scholar.
+Now, she's using those skills to launch her own career as an independent scholar.

 Portrait photos by Jenny Hogan